Ximene Trencavel – 3rd February 1355

 Alessandro laughed.
 ‘No, not from my imagination.
 There were many sittings required; the Comte did not want to burden you unnecessarily, so sometimes the lady Alyse modelled for the portrait.’

 Ximene deliberately rolled her eyes.
 ‘So, in fact, the portrait Monsieur Froissart is taking back to England is of Alyse, not of me?’

-Allessandro glanced from Ximene to Alyse and back again.
-‘No. No, Donna, the sittings were only for the dress and accessories, the face is yours.’
+Alessandro glanced from Ximene to Alyse and back again.
+‘No. No, Dona, the sittings were only for the dress and accessories, the face is yours.’
 He unclipped the portrait from its mount and carefully commenced to roll it up.
 ‘Thank you, good, I am glad you had the opportunity to see the portrait, I must pack it away now away as Monsieur Froissart will be leaving soon for England.’
 He hurried out of the room, completing the rolling of the portrait as he went.

 Ximene made sure the door was shut before turning to face her friends.
 There was silence, broken in the end by Alyse.
 ‘You don’t look happy, Ximene.’

 ‘Don’t worry, Alyse, it is not important to me.
 If the portrait shown to the Black Prince is of you rather than me I really do not mind.
 However, perhaps I should at some stage mention to the Prince who it is really is.
 Perhaps he might like to marry you instead.’

 Alyse winced.
 ‘I’m sorry, Ximene.
 I only did what was asked of me.’